IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Julian_Jaynes" target="_blank">Julian Jaynes</a>

+>“My body will not be a tomb for other animals, an inn of the dead… a container of corruption.”

+>“I have from an early age abjured the use of meat, and the time will come when men such as I will look upon the murder of animals as they now look upon the murder of men.”

+>“Truly man is the king of beasts, for his brutality exceeds them.
+We live by the death of others.
+We are burial places.”

+>“King of the animals — as thou hast described him — I should rather say king of the beasts, thou being the greatest — because thou hast spared slaying them, in order that they may give thee their children for the benefit of the gullet, of which thou hast attempted to make a sepulchre for all animals; and I would say still more, if it were allowed me to speak the entire truth.”

+>“Men and the animals are merely a passage and channel for food, a tomb for other animals, a haven for the dead, giving life by the death of others, a coffer full of corruption.”

+― <a href="https://en.wikipedia.org/wiki/Leonardo_da_Vinci" target="_blank">Leonardo da Vinci</a>

 >“Doubts about the existence of free will and individuals are nothing new, of course.
 More than 2,000 years ago thinkers in India, China and Greece argued that ‘the individual self is an illusion’.
 Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life. **Humans are masters of cognitive dissonance**, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
 Just as Christianity didn’t disappear the day Darwin published On the Origin of Species, so liberalism won’t vanish just because scientists have reached the conclusion that there are no free individuals.”

 >“Buddha agreed with modern biology and New Age movements that happiness is independent of external conditions.
 Yet his more important and far more profound insight was that true happiness is also independent of our inner feelings.
 Indeed, the more significance we give our feelings, the more we crave them, and the more we suffer.
 Buddha’s recommendation was to stop not only the pursuit of external achievements, but also the pursuit of inner feelings.”